-Based on technical data, Silestone has roughly 28 percent more minerals than Corian.
-Other than the idea that one—Corian—has more polymers than the other, Silestone's greater mineral content does not matter much in terms of performance and appearance.
+Based on technical data, Silestone has roughly 28-percent more minerals than Corian.
+Other than the idea that one—Corian—has more polymers than the other, Silestone's greater mineral content does not matter much in terms of performance.

 - Corian: Made of about 33 percent acrylic resin (PolyMethyl MethAcrylate) and about 66 percent natural minerals chiefly derived from bauxite.
 Bauxite is the same ore from which aluminum is extracted.

-- Silestone: Made out of 94 percent natural quartz, Silestone has the remainder devoted to binding resins.
+- Silestone: Made out of 94-percent natural quartz, Silestone has the remainder devoted to binding resins.
 Silestone is sometimes erroneously referred to as granite, which it is not.
 Granite countertops are quarried straight from the earth and cut into slabs.
 Silestone is an aggregate of resins and minerals.

 Porosity and Stain Resistance

 No countertop material completely resists staining.
 But Corian and Silestone both do a reputable job by resisting CLASS I reagents:

-- Corian: Corian demonstrates low porosity, absorbing 0.1 to 0.7 percent of its weight as defined by DIN ISO 4586 T7 standards.
-Corian resists stains from CLASS I reagents, which are things such as ketchup, blood, olive oil, tomato sauce, and coffee.
-By contrast, CLASS II reagents are things such as drain cleaners and paint removers, and these substances should not come into contact with Corian.
+- Corian: Corian demonstrates low porosity, absorbing 0.1- to 0.7-percent of its weight as defined by DIN ISO 4586 T7 standards.
+Corian resists stains from CLASS I reagents, which are materials such as ketchup, blood, olive oil, tomato sauce, and coffee.
+By contrast, CLASS II reagents are drain cleaners and paint removers, and these substances should not come into contact with Corian.

-Both products do an admirable job of preventing the growth of molds and bacteria, without having to order a special "premium" coating.
+Both products do an excellent job of preventing the growth of molds and bacteria, without having to order a special premium coating.

 - Corian: Corian does not support microbial growth.
 No special coating is required because it is part of the standard features of Corian.

 - Silestone: Silestone has a bacteriostatic formula "based on the use of latest generation silver ions," according to the Cosentino website.